dwi-handoyo/Destructuring-in-Javascript/README.md

 Destructuring means to break down a complex structure into simpler parts.
 With the syntax of destructuring, you can extract smaller fragments from objects and arrays.
 It can be used for assignments and declaration of a variable.

 Destructuring saves you time and lines of code.
 One line accomplishes what 2 or 10 lines of code do.
-Specifically for React destructuring helps you keep your code DRY.
+Specifically for React destructuring helps you keep your code DRY (Don't Repeat Yourself).

 Destructuring Variable / Assignment are including: